TStutsman/TStutsman/README.md

 <div>
   <h2> About Me </h2>
   <p>
-    Make it feel like magic

-  When I was young I dreamed about magic.
-About learning to bend water like Katara, or use the force like Darth Vader, or even build my own Iron Man suit.
-That enchanted boy still lives on through me today, creating software experiences that feel like magic.
-Why did I want to be a software engineer?
-Because there is nothing more mysterious, more mystical, more exhilarating than building incredible applications as I adventure on through life!
+    Refactoring more than just repos

+    Software Engineering is hard.
+For me, pursuing a CS degree at Purdue was the first time I'd ever struggled in school.
+I had no focus, no self control, and no idea what I wanted to do with my degree, let alone my life.
+It's been 6 years since I switched majors to study computer graphics instead, and while I am extremely grateful for the lessons I learned at Purdue Polytechnic, I'm not satisfied with how I left my CS career.

+This past two years, I've completed two different software engineering programs, clocking in over 9 months of training, and well over a year of dedicated effort to becoming a better software engineer.
+It's been a long journey, and I'll always be learning, but I'm finally building things I love, and enjoying the process.
+I'd love to talk about how passionate I am about programming now.

   <strong>How I work:</strong>
   - I bring a relaxed, can-do attitude with the drive/determination to produce my best work every time.
-  - I’m passionate about (even obsessed with) my code, and I strive to enjoy the process and have fun along the way.
   - Born curious, I love discovering new ways of doing things
   - Humor is oxygen for me; I look for ways to inspire and laugh with my teammates

   <strong>My Hobbies!</strong><br/>
-  Talk to me about my pour-over setup, anime (Jujutsu Kaisen, AOT, Frieren, Demon Slayer, Mob Psycho), or where I want to travel next!
+  Talk to me about my pour-over setup, anime, or learning Japanese!

   <strong>What am I looking for?</strong><br/>
   Looking to join a team where my coworkers are passionate, energetic, and challenge me to continue to learn.
 If that sounds like you, please reach out!